miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Private dancing from VV and Misti at Vesuvius.
 + Having fun with Jeanette possible one more time.
 + Improved handling of Empire Arms keycard printer.
++ Zombie and pimpin quest available after the other.
 + Warrens, Hallowbrook, Temple and Venture shortcuts.
 + Imalia's magazine quest available after Tawni quest.
-+ Romero and Pimpin' quest available after zombie quest.
-+ Redundant items can be given to Lily, LaCroix and others.
++ Surplus items can be given to Lily, LaCroix and others.

 Situations:
-+ Sheriff using Bat's Communion.
 + Hollywood sweeper fighting back.
-+ Two dogs and Lasombra at junkyard.
++ One dog and Lasombra at junkyard.
 + Giovanni spirits in Giovanni crypt.
++ Sheriff using Bloodsucker Communion.
 + Two actors being killed at Ground Zero.
 + Cat and Sabbat leader sequence at King's Way.
 + Special sequences on all hubs and at Vesuvius.